22 things graduates wish they had known as freshers

 Maybe you'll get to the end of an Engineering degree and find that you don't actually want to be an engineer anymore.
 It happens, and you shouldn't beat yourself up about it.

 As long as you're aspiring to do something and stay motivated, it doesn't matter if it's in the same area as your degree or not.
-Just look at how many successful people studied degrees which have nothing to do with their careers.
+Just look at how many successful people studied degrees that have nothing to do with their careers.
 You'll have gained loads of skills that are transferrable to other industries, so don't lose hope!

 Learn how to cook